ERR0RW0LF/ERR0RW0LF/README.md

 ### Hi there 👋

+🔭 I’m currently working on an python algorithem for a website

+🌱 I’m currently learning python, raspberry pi and AI
 <!--
 **ERR0RW0LF/ERR0RW0LF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.